 As with all "beam" antennas, performance characteristics of a Yagi antenna are front-to-back ratio (F/B, a.k.a. front-to-rear, F/R), gain (in the forward direction), feedpoint impedance (hence, SWR bandwidth), and side-lobes These characteristics depend in a complex manner on design parameters such as spacing between the elements and element tuning (electrical length, element diameter and tapering, matching system,...), installation height, and the environment.
 Ref.
 1, 2.
 Yagi antennas are "mono-band".
 However, it is possible to combine several 2-element Yagis on the same boom, e.g., for the 20-17-15-12-10 meter band (ref.
 3).

-Center-loading (also called "base loading" when talking about vertical monopole antennas) requires the smallest inductance, and is often easier to construct than off-center loading.
+Center-loading a dipole (also called "base loading" when talking about vertical monopole antennas) requires the smallest inductance, and is often easier to construct than off-center loading.
 So why not always use center-loading?
 This is primarily driven by coil losses, hence, efficiency of the antenna.
 The coil losses basically depend on the current, coil dimensions, material, construction, and core.
 Depending on the diameter of the radiator element (tubing, wire) and installation height, compared to the wavelength, the most efficient placement of the loading coil is somewhere between 30 and 60% away from the feedpoint (ref.
 8, 9).
 I.e., around the mid-point.
-The G3YCC and KJ5VW dipoles are "mid-element loaded".
+The radiator and reflector of the KJ5VW antenna are "mid-element loaded".
 Note that the efficiency-vs-placement curves are fairly flat over a relatively large range around the mid-point.

 The first step in making the 2-element antenna, is building the dipole.
 So, first I built & tested the dipole with loading coils by itself, see this page.
 This is how I made my loading coils: